droonga/express-droonga/README.md

 ### Server

-If both express-droonga and fluentd are running on the same machine, you can initialize the express-droonga instance easily.
+If both express-droonga and droonga engine are running on the same machine, you can initialize the express-droonga instance easily.

     var express = require('express'),